 * Some exchanges participate in Exchange Bidding, but have requested not to be listed in this table.

-Some exchanges support requests for select regions or countries.
+Some exchanges only support requests for certain regions or countries.
 Exchanges not listed below support requests globally.

 - AerServ: Americas only.